Word Processing in Groups: Audience and reception

 Although not primarily a textbook, the first part of the book could be used as the basis for a graduate course.
 More generally, reviewer Gilbert Baumslag recommends it "very strongly to everyone who is interested in either group theory or topology, as well as to computer scientists."

 Baumslag was an expert in a related but older area of study, groups defined by finite presentations, in which research was eventually stymied by the phenomenon that many basic problems are undecidable.
 Despite tracing the origins of automatic groups to early 20th-century mathematician Max Dehn, he writes that the book studies "a strikingly new class of groups" that "conjures up the fascinating possibility that some of the exploration of these automatic groups can be carried out by means of high-speed computers" and that the book is "very likely to have a great impact".

-Reviewer Daniel E. Cohen adds that two features of the book are unusual, and welcome: First, that the mathematical results that it presents all have names, not just numbers, and second, that the cost of the book is low.
+Reviewer Daniel E. Cohen adds that two features of the book are unusual.
+First, that the mathematical results that it presents all have names, not just numbers, and second, that the cost of the book is low.

-Years later, in 2009, mathematician Mark V. Lawson wrote that despite its "odd title" the book made automata theory, once the domain of computer scientists, respectable among mathematicians, and that it became part of "a quiet revolution in the diplomatic relations between mathematics and computer science".
+In 2009, mathematician Mark V. Lawson wrote that despite its "odd title," the book made automata theory more respectable among mathematicians stating that it became part of "a quiet revolution in the diplomatic relations between mathematics and computer science".